sqlxpert/lights-off-aws/README.md

 * Log infrastructure changes using AWS CloudTrail, and set up alerts.

-* Separate production and non-production workloads.
-You might decide not to deploy Lights Off to AWS accounts used for production, or you might customize the "Do" function's role so that the function would not be authorized to reboot or stop production EC2 instances and RDS databases.
+* Separate production workloads.
+You might decide not to deploy Lights Off to AWS accounts used for production, or you might customize the "Do" function's role, removing authority to reboot or stop production resources.

 * Note these AWS limitations: